elastio/bon/website/docs/reference/builder.md

 **Applies to:** <Badge type="warning" text="struct fields"/> <Badge type="warning" text="free function arguments"/> <Badge type="warning" text="associated method arguments"/>

-This attribute forces an `impl Into` conversion to be enabled or disabled in the generated setter methods.
+Forces an `impl Into` conversion to be enabled or disabled in the generated setter methods.
 Use this to force-override the decision made by [automatic `Into` conversion qualification rules].

 This parameter can be specified in one of the following ways: